Richard Tandy: Equipment

 After permanently switching from bass to keyboards, Tandy's initial onstage setup was of Minimoog synthesizer and Wurlitzer electric piano and occasionally grand piano (as seen on ELO's performance of "Roll Over Beethoven" on The Midnight Special), which he otherwise used mainly in the studio.
 However, he gradually added more keyboards to his stage and studio rig, including the Hohner clavinet, Mellotron (which was largely relegated to stage use), and other synthesizers, and he began to make more regular use of the grand piano both on stage and in the studio.
 He also used the Yamaha CS80, ARP 2600, ARP Omni, Polymoog, Micromoog, ARP Quadra, and Oberheim synthesizers from the late 1970s to the early 1980s.
 Tandy played a harmonium on "Kuiama" on ELO 2.

 Personal life and death

 Tandy's first marriage was to Carol "Cookie", a friend of Cleo Odzer, but the marriage ended in divorce; he then married his second wife, Sheila.
-Tandy lived variously in Birmingham, France, and Los Angeles, but by the early-to-mid 2010s, he resided in Wales.
+Tandy lived variously in Birmingham, France and Los Angeles, but by the early-to-mid 2010s he resided in Wales.

 Tandy died on 1 May 2024, at the age of 76.
-Lynne posted a tribute later that day, memorialising him as "a remarkable musician and friend".
+Lynne posted a tribute later that day, remembering him as "a remarkable musician and friend".